-In the same way, you shouldn’t assume that being a ‘genius’, or having a ‘photographic memory’, is all positive (there’s a cute article here listing ‘memory champions’ of various kinds and what we can learn from them).
+In the same way, you shouldn’t assume that being a ‘genius’, or having a ‘photographic memory’, is all positive.
 Everything is a trade-off (don’t mistake me, I’m not suggesting that there is something positive about Alzheimer’s! but it may be that humans are vulnerable to Alzheimer’s because of our superior brains, and because we live so long).

 The message is, don’t simply fall prey to a label.
 Think about it.
 If you or someone you care for has been labeled, focus on the individual manifestations, not the label.
 The label is a guide — treat it as one.
 But never forget that each manifestation will have its own particular characteristics, some of which may be positive.

 And 'normal' is a label, too.
 Here's an issue that's only recently become realized in the cognitive research community: our idea of what is 'normal' is largely based on one cultural group.
 Most cognitive research has been undertaken on American undergraduate students (according to a recent analysis, 96% of research subjects in a sample of hundreds of psychology studies came from Western industrialized countries, and 68% came specifically from the U.S. — of these, 67% were psychology students).
 In recent years, it has become evident that WEIRD people (those from Western, Educated, Industrialized, Rich, and Democratic societies) respond significantly differently on a whole lot of domains compared to non-Western groups — even on something as seemingly basic as a visual illusion. (see Scientific American for a nice discussion of this)